FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 **The player with the highest score at the end of the round becomes dealer for the next round**.
 In the event of a tie, the player who was earliest in the turn order becomes the dealer.

-> **What happens here when playing in teams?
-Does the winning team decide among themselves who will be the dealer next round?**
+> **It is not mentioned who becomes the dealer among the players of a winning team during team play.
+This should be decided via a house rule.**
 {.is-warning}

 # End of Game